 I started writing music without knowing what I was doing when I entered the High School of Music & Art in 1955.
 I was 13 years-old.
-Sixty-three years later I am still at it.
+Sixty-five years later I am still at it.
 When I began to write I was employing a lot of guess work and pure instinct.
 Now I have a modicum of craft that allows me to create music that has some integral logic and may even be pleasing to the listener.
 Through much of my early career I wrote like a true obsessive-compulsive, often thinking about the next piece while I was working on this one.
 I had no life while I was consumed by the flames of composing.
 In my mid-50s I went through a psycho-therapeutic process that cured me of my OCD and allowed me to be creative in a joyful, measured manner.

 I have also come to accept that my music is worthy of merit even though it does not qualify me for the rank of genius.
 Life has its trade-offs, and I would rather be me than Chopin.
 I don't have to be the world's greatest composer.
 I am happy just being me.
 I am proud of most of what I have written and would love to share it with you.